 Puces de Vanves, porte de Vanves in Paris

 all year saturdays and sundays 7h to 14h and new market from 14h30 to 19h30

 Montreuil Flea Market, porte de Montreuil in Paris

-this site in French but list all flea markets and second hand stalls in Paris by arrondissement or district.
+this site below in French but list all flea markets and second hand stalls in Paris by arrondissement or district.
 Its an official site here, so you can browse if questions let me know

 What to buy: almost anything you can think of